aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 This is the first part of the `Golang Telegram Bot` series.
 In this series, I'll show you, with code samples, how I built a Golang Telegram Bot for my own use.
 It would listen in and respond in real-time to certain text cues.
-Finally I'll also demonstrate how to get a self-signed SSL cert working with Nginx and deploying the application in a Docker container on a Digital Ocean instance.
+Finally I'll also show you how to get a self-signed SSL cert working with Nginx and deploying the application in a Docker container on a Digital Ocean instance.

 Hopefully this will help anyone out there who would like to try their hand at their own bot on Telegram!